Rusydy/Mandar-Archive/CONTRIBUTING.md

 # Contributing to the Project

+> For Non-Developers

+Thank you for your interest in contributing to the Mandar Tribe Documentation project!
+We welcome contributions from everyone, whether you are a beginner or an experienced contributor.
+This document provides guidelines for contributing to the project.

+1. **Report Issues**: If you encounter any issues with the documentation, such as errors or missing information, please report them using the GitHub issue tracker.
+2. **Request Features**: If you have any suggestions for new features or improvements to the documentation, please submit them using the GitHub issue tracker.
+3. **Contribute Content**: If you would like to contribute new content to the documentation, such as articles, translations, or resources, for now please reach out by email <rusydymuhiddin@gmail.com> with the subject "Contribution to Mandar Tribe Documentation".
+Currently, we are working on setting up a more streamlined process for content contributions.

+Thank you for your interest in contributing!

+> For Developers

 Thank you for your interest in contributing to the Mandar Tribe Documentation project!
 We welcome contributions from everyone, whether you are a beginner or an experienced developer.
 This document provides guidelines for contributing to the project.

 1. **Fork the repository**: Click the "Fork" button in the upper right corner of the repository's page.
 This will create a copy of the repository in your GitHub account.